<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 The concept of bottlenecking was central to the Theory of Constraints.
 It is paramount to Lean Manufacturing's Just-In-Time pillar but is not explicitly mentioned as such.
 As noted above, a simple bar chart based on a work breakdown sheet is usually the most adapted tool.
 A value stream map can help too.

-And you, have you worked on your operations’ bottlenecks?
+Have you worked on your operations’ bottlenecks?
 Have you met success?
-Maybe you can share some observations to our community in the comments below?
+Maybe you can share some observations with our community in the comments below?

 Topics: Lean Manufacturing, Management/Turnaround, Process Improvement